LightTransfer: Your Long-Context LLM is Secretly a Hybrid Model with Effortless Adaptation: Experiments

 \textbf{Results.} Table~\ref{tbl:o1} shows that \textsc{LightTransfer-Train} retains its performance on Math-OAI (+0.5\%), AIME24 (+6.6\%) and GSM8K (-0.1\%).
 In contrast, LongGen, which assumes its middle layers require standard attention, exhibits no drop on GSM8K but suffers a 30.0\% and 12.4\% decrease on AIME24 and Math-OAI, respectively.
 While the unchanged GSM8K results for LongGen may indicate that GSM8K poses lower complexity for these models, the broader comparisons nevertheless highlight the strength of our data-driven layer selection.
 Specifically, our \textsc{LightTransfer-Train} calculates each layer’s \emph{lazy ratio} (Figure~\ref{fig:lazy_ratio}) and replaces those exhibiting the highest, which is proven to be more robust than hand-crafted assumptions.
 Moreover, our findings underscore the existence of layer-level KV cache redundancy even in o1-like long reasoning models, emphasizing the promise of hybrid transformer architectures.
+Meanwhile, as shown in Table \ref{tab:aime_math_results}, \textsc{LightTransfer-Test} surpasses all other training-free baselines on both MathOAI and AIME24, highlighting its suitability for long reasoning generation tasks.